 Discover Castle of the Moors (Castelo dos Mouros)

-With its high fortified stone walls, massive battlements and ramparts is the ruinous Castle of the Moors winding its way along Sintra’s lush mountain range.
+With its high fortified stone walls, massive battlements and ramparts are the ruinous Castle of the Moors winding its way along with Sintra's lush mountain range.
 The Moorish Castle was built as a military fortification in the 8th-9th Century by the Moors, who once occupied much of Portugal.
 After natural disasters, the castle was destined to be forgotten and permanently ruined.
 Until 1840, when none other than King Ferdinand II, restored and transformed the Moorish Castle into a romantic ruin and a significant feature of the gardens of the Pena Palace.

 I did, unfortunately, not have time to visit Castle of the Moors, but it too is on my bucket list.